negar7918/CopyMix/README.md

-This is the implementation of the CopyMix paper available at TODO arxiv:
-"CopyMix: Mixture Model Based Single-Cell Clustering and Copy Number Profiling using Variational Inference"
+This is the implementation of the CopyMix paper available at https://www.biorxiv.org/content/10.1101/2020.01.29.926022v1 "CopyMix: Mixture Model Based Single-Cell Clustering and Copy Number Profiling using Variational Inference"